nx-lr/protea/readme.md

 - full tail call elimination
 - human friendly errors
-- what compiler should I use to build Saga?
+- what compiler should I use to build Protea?
 - a core standard library
 - an interactive REPL
 - comprehensive editor support

 ## An Introduction

-A typical Saga project would contain this file structure:
+A typical Protea project would contain this file structure:

 ```
 hello-world/